wasp-lang/wasp/web/docs/auth/auth-hooks.md

 :::info

-If can be useful if you want to add some query params to the OAuth redirect URL which can be used later in the OAuth callback.
+It can be useful if you want to save some data in the database that can be used later in the OAuth flow.
+For that, you can use the `uniqueRequestId` parameter.
 :::

 Works with <GithubPill /> <GooglePill /> <KeycloakPill />

 Its **input** is an `args` object with the following properties:
-- `url: URL` - The URL object that will be used for the OAuth redirect
+- `url: URL`

+    The URL object that will be used for the OAuth redirect.
-- `oAuthState: { state?: string, codeVerifier?: string }` - The OAuth state object
+- `uniqueRequestId: string`

+    The unique request ID for the OAuth flow.
+(Some might know it as `state` parameter in OAuth.)

+    This is the same value that will be passed to `onAfterSignup` hook and can be used to save some user data temporarily that can be used later.
-- `prisma: PrismaClient` - Prisma client instance
+- `prisma: PrismaClient`

+    Prisma client instance.
+You can use it to query your database.
-- `req: Request` - Express request object
+- `req: Request`

+  Express request object.
+You can access the request headers, cookies, etc. from this object.
-- `hookName: string` - The name of the hook that is being called (in this case, it will be `'onBeforeOAuthRedirect'`)
+- `hookName: string`

+  The name of the hook that is being called (in this case, it will be `'onBeforeOAuthRedirect'`)

 The **return value** of this hook should be an object with a `url` property that is a URL object.
 This URL object will be used for the OAuth redirect.